-Visitors to the Bonsai collection are treated to an ever-changing display of one of the largest and finest public masterpiece bonsai collections in the United States.
-Started in 1968 with personal trees donated by the late Bob Watson, the bonsai holdings now number in the hundreds, representing many different species, styles and sizes, from centuries-old twisted junipers to majestic pines, stately elm forests, and more.
+Visitors to the Bonsai Collection are treated to an ever-changing display of one of the largest and finest public masterpiece collections in the United States.
+Started in 1968 with trees donated by the late Bob Watson, the bonsai holdings now number in the hundreds, representing many different species, styles, and sizes, from centuries-old twisted junipers to majestic pines, stately elm forests, and more.

 Contemporary bonsai designs follow ancient Japanese tradition in that they are intended to replicate the character of old trees found in nature, but with trees, shrubs, or woody herbs grown in containers.
 Some bonsai in the Huntington collections are estimated to be over 1,000 years old.
 Most are much younger, but using current horticultural science, modern tools, and advanced training techniques, each has achieved a masterpiece quality.